-Pedowitz and his team have led The CW in becoming more aggressive in the digital and social media space, creating the industry leading ad-VOD streaming service through The CW app, which is now available on every major OTT platform, offering exclusive streaming of in-season CW series, for free and without need for authentication.
-Pedowitz also oversaw the launch of The CW’s digital channel, CW Seed, with shortform original digital series, including alternative programming, eSports events, and the DC animated series “Constantine” and “Freedom Fighters: The Ray,” as well as over a thousand hours of streaming library content, including comedies, dramas and feature films, as well as an extensive pact with BBC Studios for 14 series.
+Pedowitz and his team have led The CW in becoming more aggressive in the digital and social media space, creating the industry leading AVOD streaming service through The CW app, which is now available on every major OTT platform, offering streaming of in-season CW series, for free and without need for authentication.
+Pedowitz also oversaw the launch of The CW’s digital channel, CW Seed, with shortform original digital series, including alternative programming, eSports events, DC animated series, as well as over a thousand hours of streaming library content, including comedies, dramas and feature films, as well as an extensive pact with BBC Studios for 14 series.

-A veteran network and television studio executive, Pedowitz joined The CW with a strong background in program development, production and business affairs.
-As President of ABC Studios from 2004-2009, his leadership produced multiple seasons of successful programming that fed the Walt Disney Company's distribution pipelines worldwide, including such hit series as “Lost,” “Desperate Housewives,” “Grey’s Anatomy,” “Ugly Betty,” “Castle,” “Army Wives,” “Ghost Whisperer” and “Criminal Minds.”
+A veteran network and television studio executive, Pedowitz joined The CW as President in 2011 with a strong background in program development, production and business affairs.
+As President of ABC Studios from 2004-2009, his leadership produced multiple seasons of successful programming that fed the Walt Disney Company’s distribution pipelines worldwide, including such hit series as “Lost,” “Desperate Housewives,” “Grey’s Anatomy,” “Ugly Betty,” “Castle,” “Army Wives,” “Ghost Whisperer” and “Criminal Minds.”

 Before joining The CW, Pedowitz helmed an independent production banner, Pine Street Entertainment, where he executive produced a pilot for Lifetime entitled “Meet Jane.”
 Another project, “The Crazy Ones,” starring Robin Williams and written by David E. Kelley, for Twentieth Century Fox Studios and CBS, premiered in 2013 on CBS.